emiax/continuous/documentation/brain-storm.md

 * A root node - represents the *Scope*, this carries a mathematical expression (eg. *f = 3sin(5x)cos(x)*) to be rendered.
 * Surface nodes - surface definitions, such as boundaries.
-* Constraint nodes - variable relations, eg. *change of basis*.
+* Scope nodes - variable relations, eg. *change of basis*.
 These are used to jack in functions to augment child nodes.
 * (more?)

 ![scene graph tree][1]